Brian's Journal - October 2008

 we'll be all right, but when it goes up I think about all the stocks I could have bought before it went up, but didn't.
 In any case I had kind of a down day, reflecting on how little I know about managing our money even as I researched some of the individual stocks in our portfolio.
 I didn't end up selling anything.
 I didn't end up going for a run either, and didn't get outside to work in the garden until it started to rain, so I started reorganizing the workshop instead.
 That's another big job, made more difficult by my reluctance to throw anything away.
 I managed to fill a 30-gallon trash barrel with stuff I haven't used in twenty years, much of it real junk, and felt terrible about it.

-Felt better after Swee and I fixed supper together.
+Felt better after Susan and I fixed supper together.
 I baked a chunk of QFC Coho and steamed the little zucchinis I salvaged a couple days ago from the frost-killed bushes.
 Both were very tasty; I couldn't find the tarragon so used sweet basil on the salmon and that worked fine.
-Swee baked an upside-down caramel plum cake, a delicious confection which converted mediocre grocery-store plums into a work of gustatory art.
+Susan baked an upside-down caramel plum cake, a delicious confection which converted mediocre grocery-store plums into a work of gustatory art.
 I also fixed Forbidden rice but it wasn't ready in time so we saved it for tomorrow.
 It was a blessing to work in the kitchen together.
 Although we haven't been spending an awful lot of time in one another's company since I've been at home all day, the time we do spend together has a comfortable peaceful feeling about it.

 10/19/2008 Snoqualmie Mountain hike #2